uwescience/DSSG2016-UnsafeFoods/preliminary-classification-models.md

 As we can see, non-linear models also have the challenge of identifying product-specific terms and having a low proportion of recalls identified.

+### Future Directions

+As seen above, it will remain difficult to develop a useful classification model.
+However, initial exploration of the text showed that there exist features that indicte necessity for recall.
+It is a matter of selecting the right features that add weight to the most important aspects of the text.

+We have already performed exploratory analysis of other aspects of the data in hopes of implementing into a (hopefully) better classification model.
+We have researched ways to implement the product categories as a feature in order to account for all of the product-specific noise.
+Also, we have researched the corresponding FDA data and developed useful [topics](https://uwescience.github.io/DSSG2016//2016/08/05/Unsafe-Foods-Week-8.html) from the Reason for Recall text data.
+We have yet to determine if these are worthwhile features to include.
+Stay Tuned!